-- Download details of Telephone Directory of Department of Consumer Services.
+- Download the details of Telephone Directory of Department of Consumer Services.

 - Where the value of goods and services involved is less than Rs.
 20 Lakhs in value, you will have to file the complaint in the District Forum constituted in the specified districts of a State.

-- Where the value of goods and services involved is more than 1 crore in value then you can file a complaint with the National Commission which has been constituted only in New Delhi.
+- Where the value of goods and services involved is more than one crore in value, then you can file a complaint with the National Commission which has been constituted only in New Delhi.

 So start using your consumer rights and get benefit from it!!